pweisenburger/dslparadise/README.md

 )
 ```

-Where apart from the initial `tag`, nothing else is sitting uselessly in the global namespace: all the tags (`head`, `script`, etc.) and the attributes (`src`, `id`) are brought into scope by the Scope Injection, allowing you to have all the use-site convenience of the initial dump-everything-in-the-global-namespace solution together with the clean namespaces of the assign-it-to-a-variable approach.
+Where apart from the initial `tag`, nothing else is sitting uselessly in the
+global namespace: All the tags (`head`, `script`, etc.) and the attributes
+(`src`, `id`) are brought into scope by the Scope Injection, allowing you to
+have all the use-site convenience of the initial
+dump-everything-in-the-global-namespace solution together with the clean
+namespaces of the assign-it-to-a-variable approach.

-## Avoiding boilerplate `self` Parameters
+### Avoiding boilerplate `self` Parameters

-An experimental library [Scala.React](https://github.com/ingoem/scala-react) has a workflow DSL, where it passes around a `self` param in order to give a handle which the developer can use to call methods and control the execution of the workflow:
+An experimental library [Scala.React](http://github.com/ingoem/scala-react) has
+a workflow DSL, where it passes around a `self` param in order to give a handle
+which the developer can use to call methods and control the execution of the
+workflow:

 ```scala
 Events.loop[B] { self =>